Nicholas-Riegel/php_blog/README.md

 This project was created to focus more on the code than the UI.

-The goal is to make a crud application that exemplifies
+The goal is to make an learning application that exemplifies
 * Object Oriented PHP
 * Sessions
 * Authentication